 What are Chocolate Stars?

-Are you familiar with Brach’s Chocolate Stars?
-They’re fun star-shaped “dollops” of chocolate that are a little flatter than kisses, which, in my opinion, makes them perfect for these cookies because the warm melty chocolate covers more ground AND the center melts more evenly.
+They’re fun star-shaped “dollops” of chocolate that are a little flatter than kisses, which, in my opinion, makes them perfect for these cookies because the warm melty chocolate covers more surface area AND the center melts more evenly.

 Where to Find Chocolate Stars